Na omstreden festivaltrip naar Saudi-Arabië: acteur Ryan Phillippe haalt uit naar criticasters

 Logisch dus dat de verschillende celebs serieus de wind van voren krijgen op hun instagrampagina’s.
 En terwijl ondertussen haast iedere ster zijn of haar mond houdt om de imagoschade te beperken, is dat niet aan de orde voor Ryan Phillippe.
 De 45-jarige Amerikaanse acteur (en ex van Reese Witherspoon) is het immers grondig beu dat hij bakken kritiek krijgt.
 “Het land is aan het veranderen, idioot”, schreef hij als reactie bij een comment.
 “Ben jij er al geweest misschien?
 Ik zou er geen probleem mee hebben om hier een vrouw mee naartoe te nemen.”

 Daar bleef het niet bij.
 “Ten eerste: ik ben al op vele plekken in het Midden-Oosten geweest.
 Ten tweede: vind me een land dat geen problemen heeft.
 Ik wacht.
 Ten derde: dingen zijn aan het veranderen en gaan met rasse schreden vooruit in Saudi-Arabië.
-Let wat beter op en stop met de moraalridders uit te hangen.” of: “Hou je bek, jij racistische loser”.
+Let wat beter op en stop met de moraalridders uit te hangen.”
+Of: “Hou je bek, jij racistische loser”.

 “Ik vind het grappig dat jullie allemaal zo gepikeerd reageren, denken jullie nu echt dat ik daar van wakker lig?”, schreef de ‘Cruel intentions’-ster nog.
 “Ik verveel me en heb schijt aan jullie, met jullie ‘heiliger dan de paus’-mentaliteit.”